blogdaren/PHPCreeper/README.md

 Today `PHPCreeper` makes everything possible.

-So `PHPCreeper` is mainly designed to:
+So `PHPCreeper` is mainly designed to：

-* Focus on efficient agile development, and make the crawling job becomes more easy.
+* Focus on efficient agile development, and make the crawling job become more easy
-* Solve the performance and extension problems of traditional PHP crawler frameworks.
+* Solve the performance and extension problems of traditional PHP crawler frameworks

 ## Features
-* Inherit all features from workerman.
+* Inherit all features from workerman
-* Free to customize various plugins and callback.
+* Free to customize various plugins and callback
-* Free to customize the third-party middleware.
+* Free to customize the third-party middleware
-* Support for netflow traffic limitaion.
+* Support for netflow traffic limitaion
-* Support for distributed deployment.
+* Support for distributed deployment
-* Support for separated deployment.
+* Support for separated deployment
-* Support for socket programming.
+* Support for socket programming
-* Support multi-language environment.
+* Support multi-language environment
-* Use PHPQuery as the elegant content extractor.
+* Use PHPQuery as the elegant content extractor
 * Support for agile development with PHPCreeper-Application
-* With high performance and strong scalability.
+* With high performance and strong scalability

 ## Prerequisites
 * PHP_VERSION \>= 7.0.0
 * A POSIX compatible operating system (Linux, OSX, BSD)
-* POSIX extension for PHP (**required**)
+* POSIX &nbsp;extension for PHP (**required**)
 * PCNTL extension for PHP (**required**)
-* REDIS extension for PHP (optional, better to install)
+* REDIS &nbsp;extension for PHP (optional, strongly recommend to install)
 * EVENT extension for PHP (optional, better to install)

 ## Installation